 Great media training includes real-life, workable communication tools that will build upon your existing knowledge and allow you to frame issues in easy to understand messaging.
 You need to know who the media are and what they really want, before you start talking.
 Media training should have personalized communication scenarios and mock interviews that apply to your situation to ensure you are ready to respond.
 An experienced media trainer can show you how to easily manage tough questions, the first things to do when a reporter calls and what to do next.

 Today’s communication channels are lightning fast.
 You need to be thoroughly prepared.
 Nothing should be left to chance.
 Having that poise in front of a camera, microphone or on the phone with a reporter comes through real-life training, preparation and practice.

 Each year companies invest heavily in research and development, operations, new products and/or efforts to increase sales.
 But often when the time comes to talk to the media, they don’t invest in the appropriate media training beforehand to best present their ideas/products or respond in a crisis or controversy.

-In 2018, when communications move so fast, it’s critically important to know “what” you are going to say, before you even say it.
+When communications move so fast, it’s critically important to know “what” you are going to say, before you even say it.
 Our advice – when a reporter sits down and the camera comes on, you had better be ready to go!